MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

 Despite this, I would end up finding [6/8 medium bugs](https://code4rena.com/reports/2023-06-lukso) in this contest.
 This taught me that a huge number of audits doesn't mean a codebase is 100% secure - there's always one more bug that someone missed, or one more edge-case that the devs didn't consider.

-Another interesting point is that I had actually found the the other two medium bugs, just that I thought they considered "acceptable risks" as part of the protocol's design and didn't think they were bugs at all.
+Another interesting point is that I had actually found the the other two medium bugs, just that I thought they were considered "acceptable risks" as part of the protocol's design and didn't think they were bugs at all.

 The lesson to learn here - when you're unsure of a bug's severity, always ask the protocol team whether the behavior you observe is intended.
 If this isn't an option, you can always log what you found as low severity or informational, such that the protocol team can pick up on it when reading your report.